 First up?
 A fabulous Baked Garlic Dill Arctic Char recipe that my kids and I love.
+With a flavorful, fresh rub, this is a quick and easy fish recipe perfect for any night.
 Enjoy!

 As far as sustainability is concerned, arctic char is a great choice for fish dinners.
 Monterey Bay Aquarium Seafood Watch named it a Best Choice.
 A farmed fish, arctic char can be used similarly to salmon and trout in recipes — think bold but nuanced.